 The Federal Employer’s Liability Act (FELA) and other laws were designed to hold railroad companies and managers responsible for creating and maintaining a safe environment for their employees.
 A railroad injury lawyer can help.
 Contact our FELA Attorneys for a free consultation.

 In the unfortunate instance that a railroad worker is injured, FELA provides fair compensation for on-the-job-related injuries or death for employees and/or their families.
-FELA attorneys at The MIC Firm can help you through this difficult time and get you the compensation needed to move forward with your life.
+FELA attorneys at My Insurance Case can help you through this difficult time and get you the compensation needed to move forward with your life.
 Call us today for a free consultation with a railroad injury lawyer.

 FELA was enacted to relieve the financial burdens placed on railroad workers from: